-Last year I wrote my first birthday letter to myself, and have decided to update it each year.
-Here’s last year’s entry with my 57th year highlight…
+Last year I wrote my first birthday letter to myself and have decided to update it each year.
+Here’s my original post with my age updated in the first paragraph and the addition of this year’s note to myself…

 Dear 5-year old self… Embrace every second of “daycare” that you spend with your dad and granddad on the farm.
 You’ll someday be very happy that you can use a hammer, screwdriver, and pretty much any other tool to fix almost anything, and don’t need to ask your husband to fix things for you.